-Parish priest is Father Stephen O’Mahony, based in Liscarroll
+Parish priest is Father Robin Morrissey, based in Churchtown

 Education in Churchtown – Our Primary School was built in 1948 and the parish celebrated its 50th anniversary in 1998.
 What is now the community hall was the original school and the parish also celebrated 150 years of formal education in the parish in 1999 with the visit of Michael Martin TD, Minister for Education.
 The school principal is Donal O’Shea and he is supported by Angela O’Regan.

 and Graveyard – Records from 1291 relating to our ancient graveyard and ruined church were set out in the Pipe Roll of Cloyne.
 Bruhenny Church was approximately sixty feet long and thirty feet wide.
 The nave of the church was in repair and the chancel in ruins in 1615 and the site was recorded as abandoned by 1694.
 The Church was officially closed in 1710 by an Act of Parliament which sanctioned a change to a new site.
 The majority of the headstones in Bruhenny village graveyard are located south of the Church with a number of flat slabs, table tombs and vaults dating from the 18th and 19th centuries within the area of the Church.
 On the 15th May 1999 parish resident and film star Oliver Reed was laid to rest in Bruhenny churchyard.
 May all who visit this sacred place remember those who have gone before.
 Ar dheis De go raibh an n-anam.

 visitors alike meet for a chat was where a village water pump

 was once situated.
 The “pound” behind the wall is

 farmers who were not able to pay their rent.
 Now you can see